-In the proposed definition (Definition 6), 'loss of physical function' has been added, with this addition specifically referring to the measurable deterioration in the mechanical functioning of a tissue.
-This includes key mechanical attributes such as load-bearing capacity, stiffness, and elasticity, which are directly influenced by both the original state of the tissue and the extent of any damage sustained.
-Importantly, this concept is not viewed in isolation but is designed to exist with tissue damage within a mathematically unified, physics-based framework.
+In the proposed definition (Definition 6), "loss of physical function" refers to the objectively measurable deterioration in a tissue's mechanical properties, such as load-bearing capacity (mechanical strength), stiffness, and elasticity.
+As these properties are fundamentally governed by atomic bonding within the tissue, tissue damage i.e., damage to molecular bonds, necessarily compromises these mechanical characteristics.
+Accordingly, this concept is not viewed in isolation but is designed to exist with tissue damage within a unified physics-based framework.
 In this respect, loss of physical function provides an alternative conceptualisation of the same physical phenomenon as tissue damage, with their relationship to one another being mathematically defined and modelled, allowing for a precise understanding of how tissue damage impairs functional capacity.
-By integrating both the physical properties of tissues and the dynamics of damage accumulation, this approach offers a structured and objective approach to assessing and predicting functional losses, which is important for more accurate injury diagnosis and recovery prognosis.
+While at the structural level these relationships may become disassociated, this is a function of scale due to emergent behaviours such as stress redistribution and deformation (discussed further in section 4.3).